Upendra-7/project58/README.md

 IDE           : VS-Code

-Industry      : Lifestyle
+Industry      : Health

 Project Title :  HAIR SALON

-Problem Statement/Opportunity : Good hairstyle and appearance is needed for evrey person.
+Problem Statement/Opportunity : To provide different hair styling facilities to the customers.

 Project Description :  My project is about hair salon.
 I had listed different cost for different services in the salon.
 This website provides haircut facilities to the customers.
 Also it provides all hair treatments.
 This website is very helpful for those who are intrested in hair styling.